ncsu-penglab/HamsterIgTCR/IgDiscover/READme.md

 ## igdiscover.yaml
 This is the yaml file used for the IgDiscover analysis.
-It is tailored to handle single-end Iso-Seq reads and enable permissive parameters for V,D, and J gene segment discovery in hamster.
+The yaml files uses permissive parameters to handle single-end Iso-Seq reads for V, D, and J gene segment discovery in hamster.

 ## Snakefile
 This is the modifed Snakefile used for the IgDiscover analysis.